rep-movsd/cirkit/README.md

 wire('app.todoAdd.todoInput.keypress', evt => evt.key === 'Enter' && emit('app.addTodo'));
 ```

-Even if a function could be called directly, it is better to emit a signal that is connected to it as a slot to maintain the decoupling of various bits of code.
+Even if a slot function could be called directly, it is better to emit a signal that is connected to the slot, in order to maintain decoupling among various bits of code.

-Here we wire a signal 'app.addTodo' to the slot function that adds a todo item to the list.
+Here we wire a signal `app.addTodo` to the slot function that adds a todo item to the list.
 We also wire the keypress event of the input field to emit the 'app.addTodo' signal when the Enter key is pressed.

-Cirkit automatically sets up event handlers for the items in the **signals** property of a component - in this case we had `signals={['keypress']}` so a keypress event handler was added that would emit the signal 'app.todoAdd.todoInput.keypress'
+Cirkit automatically sets up event handlers for the items in the `signals` property of a component - in this case we had `signals={['keypress']}` so a keypress event handler was added that would emit the signal `'app.todoAdd.todoInput.keypress'`

 Note that every HTML element that was added to the DOM will have the dotted component path stored in `dataset.path`

+## ...
+To be continued ...

+---\